CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ![Figure-29](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-page-mod-config-general.png "Figure-29"){.coalaweb-docs}

-### <a name="mod-page-layout"></a>Layout Options
+### <a name="mod-page-layout"></a>Layout

 The first option in this section is what default width you want to set for the widget.
 The Page Widget will automatically adapt to the width of its parent element on page load (min.
 280px / max.
 500px).
 If the width of the parent element is bigger than the Page Widget width it will maintain the value defined in Widget Width.

 The next option allows you to set the default height for the widget.
 The minimum pixel height of the Page Widget is 280 and the maximum is 500.
+The next option is for the widget alignment which is handy for when you have a large space and you want the widget aligned to the center of it.

 The next option is the **Module Width** not to be confused with the **Widget Width** this is the surrounding Joomla module.
 You might want to reduce this width if for example you only have two modules displayed at the bottom of your page and you want the Page to be a bit more compact.
 Don't forget the Page Widget will automatically adapt to the width of its parent element on page load as I mentioned at the start of this section.